kappuccino/express-middleware-image/README.md

 This module is an expressejs middleware to create picture thumbnails.

+This allow to use  `http://host/h:800/monfile.jpg` instead of `http://host/mafile.jpg?heihgt=800`

+This makes clear and easy to read URLS.

 ## Install
 `npm install` installs imagemagick **wrapper**, so you need to install imagemagick binaries too.